This post may contain affiliate links. Please read our disclosure policy.

-This gluten free mac and cheese recipe has a beautiful, rich cheese sauce.
+This homemade gluten free mac and cheese recipe has a beautiful, rich cheese sauce.
 And it's made on the stovetop, so there's no oven required.
 It only takes about 20 minutes from start to finish!

 Dried gluten free pasta has something of a bad reputation for being soggy and falling apart, but I've found the perfect gluten free elbow noodles that don't get soggy.
 It's an Italian brand called Rummo.